tsfrt/deployment-metrics/readme.md

 ```

-Apply the package install in your cluster:
+Apply the package install in your cluster

 ```yaml